bitquery/graphql-docs/docs/Examples/cosmos/transactions.md

 This query retrieves transaction details based on a specific transaction hash.
 It fetches information such as the block's height and timestamp where the transaction is included, the transaction fee, fee currency details including its name and address, gas used, index of the transaction, raw transaction data, signer's address, and the transaction type.

-## Fetch Transactions from a Specific Address on a Given Date
+## Get Cosmos Transactions by Signer and Date

 ```
 {